defaziogiancarlo/lustre-tools-llnl/scripts/python_porting.md

 path operations.

 #### outstanding issues
-Issue with bytes vs. strings.
-This might be due to how I'm testing, which involves redirecting `sys.stdout` to a file opened in binary mode.
+~~Issue with bytes vs. strings.
+This might be due to how I'm testing, which involves redirecting `sys.stdout` to a file opened in binary mode.~~

+Bytes vs. strings issue seems to be fixed.
+I changed it to always use strings.

 When no file is given, python2 version echos input with I press `enter`, python3 version does not.
 I don't know if this really matters, I don't think it's meant to be used with manual input.
 Both versions work with multiple files, or with stdin redirection from a file.

+Strange issue where some file names are colored brown.
+Happens in the python2 version.
+Doesn't seem to hurt anything.

+Behavior not well documented:
+I think you need to specify `-s` and `-P` to write out the files.
+There doesn't seem to be any files written without `-s`.
+Shouldn't there still be a `combined`?

 Some ideas for more tests:
 - read in several files